tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 the first letter of the first argument to these commands that determines what FOCAL does.

+In at least one case, you can see this feature of FOCAL used to talk about a single command under different names.
+Some FOCAL documents talk about a `ZVR` command, meaning Zero VaRiable.
+It's just another way of spelling the `ZERO` command: it does the same thing.

 FOCAL *only* checks the first letter of the command and any necessary disambiguating arguments.
 The following is therefore a perfectly legal FOCAL program: